Convex and Non-convex Optimization Under Generalized Smoothness: Introduction

 Our approach analyzes boundedness of gradients along the optimization trajectory.
 The idea behind it can be informally illustrated by the following ``circular'' reasoning.
 On the one hand, if gradients along the trajectory are bounded by a constant $G$, then the Hessian norms are bounded by the constant $\ell(G)$.
-Informally speaking, we essentially have the standard Lipschitz smoothness condition\footnote{This statement is informal because we can only bound Hessian norms \emph{along the trajectory} rather than almost everywhere within a convex set.
+Informally speaking, we essentially have the standard Lipschitz smoothness condition\footnote{This statement is informal because we can only bound Hessian norms \emph{along the trajectory}, rather than almost everywhere within a convex set as in the standard Lipschitz smoothness condition.
 For example, even if the Hessian norm is bounded at both $x_t$ and $x_{t+1}$, it does not directly mean the Hessian norm is also bounded over the line segment between them, which is required in classical analysis.
 A more formal statement will need Lemma~\ref{lem:lsl} presented later in the paper. } and can apply classical textbook analyses to prove convergence, which implies that gradients converge to zero.
 On the other hand, if gradients converge, they must be bounded, since any convergent sequence is bounded.
 In other words, the bounded gradient condition implies convergence, and convergence also implies the condition back, which forms a circular argument.
 If we can break this circularity of reasoning in a rigorous way, both the bounded gradient condition and convergence are proved.
-In this paper, we will show how to break the circularity by induction for convex functions in Section~\ref{sec:convex} and by contradiction for non-convex functions in Section~\ref{sec:nonconvex}.
+In this paper, we will show how to break the circularity using induction or contradiction arguments for different methods and settings in Sections~\ref{sec:convex}~and~\ref{sec:nonconvex}.
 We note that the idea of bounding gradients can be applied to the analysis of other optimization methods, e.g., the concurrent work \citep{li2023convergence} by subset of the authors, which uses a similar idea to obtain a rigorous and improved analysis of the Adam method~\citep{Kingma2014AdamAM}.

-\paragraph{Contributions.} In light of the above discussion, we summarize our main contributions as follows.
+\textbf{Contributions.} In light of the above discussions, we summarize our main contributions as follows.